 SAINTS SUCCESS PROGRAM

 Saints Success is an academic support program to support students as they transition to college or seek to maintain academic health.
-The support consists of person-to-person tutoring, lab classes, and accountability and is overseen by the Dean of Student Success.
+The support consists of person-to-person tutoring, lab classes, and accountability and is overseen by the director of the Saints Success Program.
 Students may be required to participate in the program if they have been placed on an academic status.

 Students are expected to complete all coursework individually.
 However, limited assistance is available through the Learning Center, located in the Reese Resource Center.
 The Learning Center provides help with proofreading, accountability, planning, computer usage, and study strategies.
 In addition, it provides proctoring for examinations that students must take outside of class time.
 Allowing a test to be made up is at the instructor’s discretion.
 The Learning Center will follow that policy.
 Proctored examinations must be taken by a deadline set by the instructor.
 Students with disabilities who need extra time or services, such as reading questions, may schedule to take exams in the Learning Center.